Code-Institute-Submissions/Falco927-MSP_JulyResub/README.md

 #### Media

-* All the project images was taken from pixabay.
+* All the project images were taken from pixabay.

 ### Acknowledgements

-*
+* Thank you to my Mentor support and feedback.
+* Thank you for the tutor support great team for their advice and consistent feedback and patience with me.

 ***